Sharples, Brian

 Biographical Text

-After making around sixty appearances for Birmingham City, Brian Sharples appeared in around seventy league matches for Exeter City in an injury-hit three year stay between 1968 and 1971.
+After making around sixty appearances for Birmingham City, Brian Sharples featured in around seventy league matches for Exeter City in an injury-hit three year stay between 1968 and 1971.
 Dogged by persistent knee trouble he was forced to retire at the age of 27.

-He enjoyed a testimonial match in October 1972, when Exeter City entertained Aston Villa at St. James’ Park.
+Brian was awarded a testimonial match in October 1972, when Exeter City entertained Aston Villa at St. James’ Park.

 Appearances